Unveiling Multiple Physical Processes on a Cluster Galaxy at z=0.3 Using JWST: Discussion

-In Section~\ref{subsec:discuss_RPS} we establish that F0083 appears to be undergoing ram-pressure stripping, with a sudden increase in \sfr\ at $\tlb\lesssim200\,$Myr.
-Additionally, we show in Section~\ref{sec:discuss_tidal_interaction} that there is considerable evidence for a tidal interaction with a compact companion object, likely 28171, within the last $\approx1\,$Gyr.
+In Section~\ref{subsec:discuss_RPS} we establish that F0083 appears to be undergoing RPS, with a localised increase in \sfr\ at $\tlb\lesssim200\,$Myr.
+Additionally, we show in Section~\ref{sec:discuss_tidal_interaction} that there is considerable evidence for a tidal interaction with a compact companion object, likely 26055, within the last $\approx1\,$Gyr.
 As discussed in Section~\ref{sec:intro}, these represent clear examples of the two main subclasses of external physical processes expected to act on galaxies in dense environments.
-From simulations, this is not necessarily an unexpected result -- \cite{marasco_environmental_2016}, looking at the HI content using the \textsc{eagle} simulation, found that the most common reason for gas removal was a combination of RPS and satellite interactions\footnote{Note that ``tidal interactions'' within their study refers to interactions with the group or cluster halo.}.
-However, observations of these processes occurring in the same galaxy are extremely rare.
+From simulations, this is not necessarily an unexpected result -- \cite{marasco_environmental_2016}, looking at the HI content using the \textsc{eagle} simulation, found that the most common reason for gas removal was a combination of RPS and satellite interactions.\footnote{The term `tidal interactions' within their study refer to interactions with the group or cluster halo.} However, this is the first analysis in which we are able to quantitatively estimate the contribution of these processes at $z\approx0.3$. \cite{cortese_strong_2007}, analysing two galaxies at $z\approx0.2$, is the only other such analysis beyond those looking at low-redshift cluster galaxies \citep[e.g.][]{gavazzi_75_2001,vollmer_new_2005,scott_two_2012,fossati_muse_2019,serra_meerkat_2024}.
+The authors there do not identify any potential interaction candidates, concluding that the combination of RPS and the tidal force from the cluster potential is responsible for the morphology and SFR of their galaxies.

-This rarity stems primarily from the timescales on which these processes occur.
+The rarity of identifying both a galaxy-galaxy interaction and RPS in a single system stems primarily from the timescales on which these processes occur.
 Within a cluster, the majority of interactions are likely to be high-speed interactions \citep[harassment,][]{moore_galaxy_1996}, and thus each individual interaction takes place over a very short period of time, consistent with the simulations of \cite{marasco_environmental_2016}.
-RPS, by contrast, may take place over a timescale of up to 3\,Gyr (the exact duration depending on a vast number of variables), although the visible phase again may represent less than 600\,Myr \citep{vulcani_relevance_2022}.
-F0083 thus represents an extremely unusual scenario -- a high-mass galaxy, undergoing a low-speed minor merger/interaction ($ M_*^{\rm{F0083}} / M_*^{\rm{28171}} \sim 100 $), followed by the visible phase of RPS.
+By contrast, RPS may quench high-mass galaxies over timescales of up to 2\,Gyr \citep[][although the exact duration depends on a vast number of variables, such as the infall velocity, galaxy mass, and ICM density]{lotz_gone_2019}, however, the visible phase in the optical-NIR typically represents less than 600\,Myr post-pericentre \citep{roberts_lotss_2021,smith_new_2022,vulcani_relevance_2022,salinas_constraining_2024}.
+The scenario proposed in this work, whereby F0083 may have undergone an interaction before the onset of RPS, has very rarely been observed amongst RPS galaxies at this or higher redshifts.